coreos/coreos-assembler/docs/kola/external-tests.md

 than a JSON list, and we don't need to support values with whitespace.
 Second, for `architectures` and `platforms` by providing `!` at the front of the string, the value instead declares exclusions i.e. `ExclusiveArchitectures` instead of `Architectures` in reference to kola internals.
+The `distros` tag can be used to restrict a test to run on just one distribution, either `fcos` or `rhcos`.
+By default, tests will run on all distributions.
+(Typically, the `distros` key is used to restrict a test to just `fcos`.)

 In this example, `sometagname` and `othertag` are arbitrary tags one can use with `kola run --tag`, but some tags have semantic meaning.

 Tags with semantic meaning:

  - `needs-internet`: Taken from the Autopkgtest (linked above).
 Currently only the `qemu` platform enforces this restriction.
  - `skip-base-checks`: Skip built-in checks for e.g. kernel warnings on the console.

 If a test has a `requiredTag`, it is run only if the required tag is specified.